Evie-Skinner18/dharma_quotes/README.md

 # Dharma Quotes 1.1.0
-## Happy Hacktoberfest everyone!
-I will push a new release of the gem on rubygems.org at the beginning of November (so all your contributions can go in the new version) :ghost: :skull: :fire:
+## Happy Hacktoberfest everyone! :jack_o_lantern: I will push a new release of the gem on rubygems.org at the beginning of November (so all your contributions can go in the new version) :ghost: :skull: :fire:

 ## Well namaste, it's the Ruby library of Dharma quotes! :heart: